JoeBillingsley/JoeTheAverage.github.io/projects/beer-map-of-the-british-isles.md

 tags: [beer]
 ---
 ### The Project
-I'm working (if it can be called working) to create a map of the British Isles using bottle caps from regional beers.
+I'm working (if it can be called work) on creating a map of the British Isles using bottle caps from regional beers.
 That mainly involves getting obscure beers from across the country and drinking them.
 There are a few rules:

 <ol>
     <li>Only one beer from each brewery</li>